Stock Clearance Sale

 Adverse effects of the problem:

 Most allergies are temporary and can be easily treated with medicines.
-Still, a few allergic attacks are dangerous, like an anaphylactic attack, wherein a person faces difficulty breathing and cannot swallow anything, and the tongue also swells up.
+Still, a few allergic attacks are dangerous, like an anaphylactic attack, wherein a person faces difficulty breathing and cannot swallow anything, and the tongue swells up.

 Preventive Measures: